The import process of an Icelandic horse (and costs).

 The exporter sends the buyer the information on the exact amount of costs for the transport, and the information on the account to pay that to (this information is often sent just at the time when the export happens).

 All the paperwork (horse passport, receipt etc.) come with the horse when it is exported, either with the plane or in mail.
-It is nice (when the papers are in your hands) to contact the Icelandic horse registry in your country and let them transfer them to your name in the worlfengur.com database, but it is not necessary, the horse passport is your proof of ownership.
+It is nice (when the papers are in your hands) to contact the Icelandic horse registry in your country and let them transfer them to your name in the worldfengur.com database, but it is not necessary, the horse passport is your proof of ownership.

 The horse is exported in the buyer’s name, so getting the horse delivered at the airport is an easy process.

-So, the process is pretty simple, what you have to worry about on your side is sending the payments for the horse and the transport, and finding a transport from the airport to the future home of the horse.
+So, the process is pretty simple, what you have to worry about on your side is sending the payments for the horse and the transport, and booking a transport from the airport to the future home of the horse.

 If you need to get a further idea about the amounts in a different currency than ISK, you can go to